RRefug/Halloween-Night/README.md

 It took me 3 days to finalize everything, but I made this Halloween game for my little sister since she loves Halloween so much and I know she won't be a kid forever.
 I liked the idea and learned how to do everything as best as I could.

+I brushed up on collisions, sprites, animations, coding, and new features that the GoDot engine uses.
+Very similar to Unity, but slightly different.
 <img width="1261" height="749" alt="overview" src="https://github.com/user-attachments/assets/139c724b-d1f2-4e6f-a308-0bd899e8b5ee" />
-<br> I brushed up on collisions, sprites, animations, coding, and new features that the GoDot engine uses.
-Very similar to Unity, but slightly different. <br/>

 <img width="240" height="211" alt="Animation sheet" src="https://github.com/user-attachments/assets/3fd2e14f-6d8c-4294-a170-aae358979b45" />
 <img width="372" height="344" alt="scripts" src="https://github.com/user-attachments/assets/03a5dce0-455a-4ac5-bca7-4a13723e8d23" />